david125tran/LLM_Engineering_2/README.md

   - Inspect the **model’s reasoning traces** — i.e., its internal “chain-of-thought” — as it breaks down a question, evaluates possibilities, and then produces a final answer.

 #### **Why This Matters — The DeepSeek Revolution** ⚙️
-DeepSeek’s new architecture (**released 10 months ago**) is fundamentally changing how LLMs approach reasoning.
+DeepSeek’s new architecture (**released 10 months ago, Jan.
+2025**) is fundamentally changing how LLMs approach reasoning.
 Unlike traditional transformer models that only produce an answer token-by-token, **DeepSeek-R1** was trained with **reinforcement learning over reasoning steps** — the model *thinks out loud* internally before committing to an answer.
 DeepSeek made their architecture & self-attention layers different than conventional methods to allow for this functionality.

 When distilled into smaller models like **Qwen-1.5B**, this process still leaves behind structured reasoning traces that you can observe directly in code output.